dzuk-mutant/100r-theme-editor/README.md

 ## License

-This software is licensed CNPL v5.
+- This software is licensed CNPL v5.
+- JetBrains Mono is licensed OFL 1.1.